✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 However, what if you could make it automatic?
 That would be even more awesome.
 With DeskTrack, you get more than just time tracking automation.

 The employee monitoring software solution provides you with real-time reports on the work-time utilization efficiency of your in-office, remote, and field employees.
-However, that’s only the core.
-From screenshot monitoring to the complete project and task management suite, DeskTrack provides you with everything employee work management on a single, most user-friendly platform.
+Maximize the efficiency, productivity, and work performance of your employees.
+Get DeskTrack today.

 Frequently Asked Questions (FAQ)